Electrification, Hybridization & Alternative fuels

 Net-zero for heavy-duty vehicles using low-carbon fuels and hybridization

-Head of research and advanced engineering projects
+Jonathan Hall Head of research and advanced engineering projects Mahle Powertrain UK

 Decarbonization of the heavy-duty sector is essential in the drive toward net-zero greenhouse gas emissions.
 Full electrification may be suited for some applications but the potential to move swiftly to a zero-carbon solution by developing existing technologies, using low- and zero-carbon fuels, may provide a faster reduction in emissions.
 This route carries advantages by leveraging existing manufacturing infrastructure and mature technologies.
 This study examines a potential pathway to a zero-carbon outcome, transitioning away from diesel, via biogas, to hydrogen.
 Hybridization minimizes raw fuel consumption, making best use of renewable fuels.
 The study investigates the enabling technologies and infrastructure required.